hrlblab/AFM_kidney_cells/stage1_paper/stardist-inference-gpu/README.md

 # StarDist GPU Inference
-A customized GPU inference pipeline for cell nuclei foundation model - StarDist (Histo.).
+A patch-level GPU inference code using the StarDist (Histo.).
+This script processes directories of PNG images and performs instance or binary segmentation with configurable parameters.
 The main script is `stardist_gpu.py`.

 ## Requirements